Trip Summary

 Packing List

-You will be able to leave your luggage and any unwanted items in our vehicle which will be shuttled around from the put-in to the takeout.
-Everything going downriver will go into the supplied dry bag.
+You will be able to leave your luggage and any unwanted items in our vehicle in Riggins.
+Your vehicle will be safe at one of the hotels or our shop.
+Everything going downriver will go into the supplied dry bag you receive the morning of your trip.
 The dry bag (18″x36″), is about the size of a medium duffle.
-This is where all of your personal items for the trip will go, including your sleeping bag (on camping trips), so pack conservatively.
+This is where all of your personal items for the trip will go, including your sleeping bag (on camping trips), so pack conservatively, prioritize synthetic items.
 When sealed correctly, they will not leak.
 However, if sealed incorrectly, they may let water in.
 We strongly suggest that all items of significant value, such as expensive jewelry, be left at home.
 We will also supply a day bag to store items like cameras for easy access during the day.

 What to pack